Cook Islands MV-LV Project

 Infratec has installed sustainable renewable energy systems around the world from Afghanistan to Tuvalu and New Zealand.
 The ADB contract will be held by NETcon, Infratec’s parent company.

-Infratec general manager Luke van Zeller says the project, which will facilitate the delivery of electricity from the solar PV and battery storage system, will provide the islands’ residents more reliable power supply.
+Infratec General Manager-Business Development Luke van Zeller says the project, which will facilitate the delivery of electricity from the solar PV and battery storage system, will provide the islands’ residents more reliable power supply.

 The systems have been designed to supply nearly all the electricity requirements of each island.
 Currently, the islands’ electricity is supplied solely by diesel generators.